 What Foods Are High In Gliotoxin?

-There doesn’t seem to be an easy to find list here, unlike other mycotoxins I have blogged on such as Citrinin, Alfatoxin and Ochratoxin.
+There doesn’t seem to be an easy-to-find list here, unlike other mycotoxins I have blogged on such as Citrinin, Alfatoxin and Ochratoxin.
 I’ll keep looking.

 It is thought that the main exposure would be via water damaged buildings however, such as a water leak of a damp property with poor ventilation.